Learning tool

 Count by steps

 Notes move alphabetically A–G then repeat.
-From C, count up: C D E F G A B C. Each step up on the staff = one letter up.
+Each step up on the staff = one letter up.

 🪄